-- Is the exhaust system secure, properly routed, and are all connections tight? - Is a flexible section of exhaust hose used between the genset and muffler? - Is all exhaust hose certified for marine exhaust application, and adequately supported and protected? - Is the exhaust outlet terminated away from windows, vents or other openings that might allow exhaust gases to enter the vessel, or be pulled into the vessel when in motion? - Are the AC generator and load wires securely and correctly connected to the circuit breaker? - Have the fuel and electrical lines been routed in such a way that the oil drain hose and other service items have adequate clearance? - Is the line circuit breaker the correct size for selected voltage and frequency? - Are the battery cables connected correctly and securely at the genset and battery? - Has engine coolant been added?
+- Is the exhaust system secure, properly routed, and are all connections tight? - Is a flexible section of exhaust hose used between the genset and muffler? - Is all exhaust hose certified for marine exhaust application, and adequately supported and pro-tected? - Is the exhaust outlet terminated away from windows, vents or other openings that might allow exhaust gases to enter the vessel, or be pulled into the vessel when in motion? - Are the AC generator and load wires securely and correctly connected to the circuit breaker? - Is the line circuit breaker the correct size for selected voltage and frequency? - Are the battery cables connected correctly and securely at the genset and battery? - Has engine coolant been added?
 (50/50 water/ antifreeze mix) - Has crankcase oil been added to the engine, and at the correct level?
 See the Maintenance section of the Operator's Manual.